AlaaAbusafia/HTML-Sass-SinglePage/README.md

 # single page
-A psd design has been reproduced into static single page using reactjs
+A psd design has been conveerted into static single page using html, css, sass, and reactjs